frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 uname -a
 ```

-Runtime seems to be based on Ubuntu LTS 20.04.
-The `gcc` version is old
+Runtime seems to be based on Ubuntu LTS 20.04 (not the more recent LTS
-(9.2) and does not allow to compile `mumu` locally.
+22.04).
+The `gcc` version is old (9.2) and does not allow to compile
+`mumu` locally.

 ## Requirements and dependencies